Etta Lemon: The feather trade

 A major threat to birds from the late eighteenth century (Note: Legend attributes the start of the fashion to Marie Antoinette.) up to just after the First World War was the demand for feathers to decorate women's hats.
 Although some were obtained from farmed ostriches, huge numbers of wild birds were killed for the millinery trade, many of which were egrets, leading to the trade term "aigrette" for such plumes.
 (Note: "Osprey" was an alternative term, although these birds were unlikely to be a significant source of feathers.)
 Many other species were also used in fashion, ranging from hummingbirds to storks and cranes.

-Between 1870 and 1920, 18,400 tonne of wild bird feathers were imported into the UK, and since 150–300 birds were needed for 1 kg of their decorative breeding plumes, this implied that billions of birds were killed to meet the British demand alone.
+Between 1870 and 1920, 18,400 t of wild bird feathers were imported into the UK, and since 150–300 birds were needed for 1 kg of their decorative breeding plumes, this implied that billions of birds were killed to meet the British demand alone.
 Shooting breeding birds effectively led to the failure of their eggs and chicks to survive, causing actual losses to be much higher.
 At its peak, the British trade was worth £20 million annually, around £204 million at 2021 prices.